anufrievroman/calcure/readme.md

 ## Instalation and running

-Simply copy the **mincal** file into a directory with your binaries, for example into `home/user/.local/bin`
+Simply copy the **calcure** file into a directory with your binaries, for example into `home/user/.local/bin`

-Then, run by just typing `mincal` in a linux terminal.
+Then, run by just typing `calcure` in a linux terminal.

-In case of permission error, you'll need to make the file executable `chmod =rwx mincal`.
+In case of permission error, you'll need to make the file executable `chmod =rwx calcure`.

 Also, it requires python 3 to run.
 If you don't have it, install `python` package from your standard repository.